letieu/hacker.nvim/README.md

 :Hack
 ```

-`HackFollow` command can be used to create fakecode like current buffer
+`HackFollow` command can be used to use current file as fake code
 ```
 :HackFollow
 ```